 Jose C. Florez, M.D., Ph.D.

-Jose Florez is Chief of the Endocrine Division and Diabetes Unit at the Massachusetts General Hospital , a Professor at Harvard Medical School, and an Institute Member at the Broad Institute, where he leads the Diabetes Research Group, co-leads the Program in Metabolism , and is active in the Program in Medical and Population Genetics.
+Jose Florez is Chief of the Endocrine Division and Diabetes Unit at the Massachusetts General Hospital , where he holds the John T. Potts Jr., MD Endowed Chair in Medicine.
+He is also a Professor at Harvard Medical School, and an Institute Member at the Broad Institute, where he directs the Diabetes Research Group, co-directs the Program in Metabolism , and is active in the Program in Medical and Population Genetics.

 He and his group have contributed to the performance and analysis of high-throughput genome-wide association and sequencing studies in type 2 diabetes and related traits, in international consortia such as MAGIC, GENIE, DIAGRAM, T2D-GENES , AMP-T2D, SIGMA, and RADIANT, where he plays management roles.
 He leads the genetic research efforts of the Diabetes Prevention Program and the GRADE clinical trial, where the effects of genetic variants on the development of diabetes can be examined prospectively, and their impact on specific behavioral and pharmacological preventive interventions can be assessed.
 He is the Principal Investigator of the Study to Understand the Genetics of the Acute Response to Metformin and Glipizide in Humans (SUGAR-MGH), and also conducts other pharmacogenetic studies at MGH.
 He is an author on 200+ original publications and 60+ reviews/book chapters.